Dymantic/laravel-instagram-feed/README.md

 ### How Instagram Media is Handled

 Instagram provides three media types through this API: image, video and carousel.
 This package simplifies that into just a feed of images and videos.
 You may use the `ignore_video` config option if you don't want to include any videos.
 For carousel items, the first item of the carousel is used.
 If video is to be ignored, and the first image will be used, if it exists.
+Carousel items have a `children` property, which includes the actual carousel items.

 ##### Note on ignoring video